A quick introduction

 The official SDK relies on IOS calls to interact with the Wii hardware, this is why IOS updates are often correlated to SDK updates.

 Considering all the software advancements of this console, it may surprise you that games still run on bare metal, which means that they have complete control of Broadway, but not of Starlet (hence, security mechanisms are implemented here).
-Needless to say, while games may enjoy this full-control, their behaviour is still subject to Nintendo’s approval in order to authorise their distribution.
+Needless to say, the game’s behaviour is still subject to Nintendo’s approval before getting distributed.

 The answer is simple, Nintendo included in their SDK some mandatory libraries that games have to embed.
 Lo and behold, one of them draws that screen.
 Furthermore, this is the reason you’ll find that only homebrew apps feature ‘original’ designs for the home menu.

-This is actually one of the 200 or so requirements games had to include, as ruled by the Wii Programming Guidelines document (found of the official SDK).
-Other requirements consisted in displaying the ‘Wii Strap reminder’ screen (which is just a bmp image) at the start of the game, followed by another rule that dictated how to interact with it.
+The official HOME Menu is one of the 200 or so requirements games had to include, as ruled by the Wii Programming Guidelines document (found on the official SDK).
+Other requirements consisted of displaying the ‘Wii Strap reminder’ screen (which is just a BMP image) at the start of the game, followed by another rule that dictated how to interact with it.

-Another new feature I would like to emphasise is the introduction of Mii, some sort of avatars that users could create using a dedicated channel called Mii Channel.
+Another new feature I would like to emphasise is the introduction of Miis, some sort of avatars that users could create using a dedicated channel called Mii Channel.

 But the fun didn’t stop there, since games could also fetch these new-created Miis to personalise gameplay.